Macklemore: 2017–present: Gemini & Ben

 On June 15, 2017, Macklemore released "Glorious", featuring American singer Skylar Grey, as the lead single from Macklemore's second solo studio album Gemini.
 On July 26, 2017, Macklemore released "Marmalade", featuring American rapper Lil Yachty, as the second single from Macklemore's upcoming album.
 "Good Old Days", a collaboration with Kesha, was released as a single on October 9, 2017.
 Macklemore released Gemini on September 22.
 The album was produced by longtime collaborator Budo.
 On October 1, Macklemore performed "Same Love" in a set at the opening of the Grand Final of the National Rugby League in Sydney, Australia — something that was considered by some to be controversial in the middle of a national survey on same sex marriage.
 Macklemore stated that it was one of his best performances due to the circumstances and thanked the fans in Sydney for the reception that he received throughout.
 On December 11, 2017, Macklemore announced an upcoming co-headlining tour with Kesha titled The Adventures of Kesha and Macklemore.
 This was Macklemore's fifth headlining tour, promoting his album Gemini and Kesha's sixth headlining tour, promoting her third solo album Rainbow (2017).
 The tour began in Phoenix on June 6, 2018, and concluded in Tampa on August 5, 2018.

 On October 29, 2021, Macklemore released a new single titled "Next Year", featuring American singer Windser.
 Macklemore also worked with Ryan Lewis on the single, marking their first collaboration in three years.
 On July 22, 2022, Macklemore released a new single, "Chant", with Australian musician Tones and I. On August 19, 2022, Macklemore released the single, "Maniac", featuring American musician Windser.
 The third single, "Faithful", featuring NLE Choppa, was released on October 28, 2022.
 The fourth single, "Heroes", featuring DJ Premier, was released on January 20, 2023.
 Macklemore's third solo studio album, Ben, was released on March 3, 2023.

 In May 2024, he released "Hind's Hall", a protest song in support of the 2024 pro-Palestinian protests on university campuses, with all proceeds donated towards UNRWA.
+In September 2026, Macklemore joined Ed Sheeran's Loop Tour as an opening act.
+On September 4, he performed "Hind's Hall" and delivered a two-minute speech calling for a free Palestine.
+His comments attracted backlash from pro-Israel groups and, on September 14, he was removed from the tour after concert venue owners organized a boycott against him.